-Internal Security Policy Score: 8 The security forces and police are responsible for internal security (falling under the Ministry of Justice).
+Internal Security Policy Score: 8 The security forces and police are responsible for internal security, which is under the remit of the Ministry of Justice.
 Cooperation between the police and defense intelligence services was increased after 9/11.
-International cooperation has also increased among Western allies.
+International cooperation with Western allies has also increased.

 Denmark is not a violent society.
-The homicide rate is low and Danes normally trust the police.
+The homicide rate is low, and Danes normally trust the police.
 However, burglaries are not uncommon and crimes related to drug use, especially in the bigger cities, have increased.
-Recently incidences of gang-crime have increased, including shooting incidences.
+Recently, gang crime rates have increased, including shooting incidences.
 Terrorist events at home and abroad have increased tensions.
 Denmark has opted out of the justice and home affairs cooperation within the European Union (since 1993), a position that was reaffirmed by referendum in 2015.
 Subsequent negotiations led to an agreement with Europol, which allows Denmark to take part in police cooperation.
-It remains to be seen how satisfactory the agreement will be, although there is no majority support for reopening the issue.
+It remains to be seen how satisfactory the agreement will be, although there is no broad support for reopening the issue.